pytorch/ao/README.md

 ### Training

-We've added support for semi-structured 2:4 sparsity with over 30% speedups on ViT-L
+We've added support for semi-structured 2:4 sparsity with 6% end to end speedups on ViT-L

 The code change is a 1 liner with the full example available [here](torchao/sparsity/training/)